pyeventsourcing/eventsourcing/docs/topics/tutorial/part1.rst

     assert dog_details['name'] == 'Fido'
     assert dog_details['tricks'] == ('roll over', 'fetch ball')

-And we can propagate the state of the application as a whole by selecting event notifications from the application's notification log.
+And we can propagate the state of the application by selecting event notifications from the application's notification log.

 .. code-block:: python